Mother smiling with daughter after learning how to file a petition for probate in California.

 There may be certain circumstances in which you need to request an expedited appointment.
 For instance, perhaps there is a special reason that the assets of the estate need to be protected.
 You may also use this petition to authorize permanent powers when a Will is being contested.

-Learn More About the Probate Process
+Learn More About the California Petition for Probate Process

 Is there a question here we didn’t answer?
 Reach out to us today or Chat with a live member support representative!